DenebTM/6502emu/README.md

 - To write a character to `stdout`, store it at address `0xF001`.
 - To read a character from `stdin`, read from address `0xF004` (non-blocking, returns `0` if there is none).

+## Character display (`chardev.so`)

+### Build dependencies

+- GCC supporting C++17 or higher
+- GNU Make
+- libsdl2

+Provides a 40x25 character display, mapped to `0x8000-0x8FFF` (mirrored four times).
+Requires a 2k PETSCII character ROM to be present at `roms/char_rom.bin`.

 ## TODO

 - support decimal mode
 - fix cycle counting
 - improve memory-mapping process
-- more plugins - VIC-20 emulation as potential goal
+- more plugins - CBM PET or VIC-20 emulation as potential goal
+- UI for debugging
+- documentation